Thank you! Your submission has been received!

 How does financing work?
 What are my financing options?

-If you are self-financing your project, you can pay for your installation with cash or credit.
-If you are considering outside financing, the easiest option is to apply through Upgrade.
-They offer 1-day funding, up to $50,000.
+If you are self-financing your project, you can pay for your installation with credit card, check, or ACH.
+If you are considering financing, we will apply handle the application on your behalf through your state program or through Goodleap which offer 1-day funding.

 What if you missed something?
 Will I be charged extra if something unexpected happens on installation day?